vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 stable nuclei exist?
 6. What are the only three long-lived radioactive isotopes in the portion of the Chart of the Nuclides appearing in Figure 15.4, and which one lives the longest (how long)?
 79
 7. Cosmic rays impinging on our atmosphere generate radioactive 14C from 14N nuclei.[^78] These 14C atoms soon team up with oxygen to form CO2, so that plants absorbing CO2 from the air will have about one in a trillion of their carbon atoms in this form.
 Animals eating these plants will also have this fraction of carbon in their bodies, until they die and stop cycling carbon into their bodies.
-At this point, the fraction of carbon atoms in the form of 14C in the body declines, with a half life of 5,715 years.
+At this point, the fraction of carbon atoms in the form of 14C in the bodγ declines, with a half life of 5,715 years.
 If you dig up a human skull, and discover that only one-eighth of the usual one-trillionth of carbon atoms are 14C, how old do you deem the skull to be?
 8. If a friend creates a nucleus whose half-life is 4 hours and gives it to you at noon, what is the probability that it will not have decayed by noon the following day?
 80
 9. In close analog to the half-lives of 235U and 238U, let's say two elements have half lives of 4.5 billion years and 750 million years.
 If we start out having the same number of each (1:1 ratio), what will the ratio be after 4.5 billion years?
 Express as x:1, where x is the larger of the two.
 10. Control rods in nuclear reactors tend to contain 10B, which has a high neutron absorption cross section.[^81] What happens to this nucleus when it absorbs a neutron, and is the result stable?
 If not, track the decay chain until it lands on a stable nucleus.
 11. If someone managed to create a 14B nucleus, what would its fate be?
 Track the decay chain on Figure 15.4-indicating the type of decay at each step-until it reaches stability, and indicate how long each step is likely to take.
 12. A particular nuclide is found to have lost 3 neutrons and 1 proton after a decay chain.
-What combination of a and ẞ decays could account for this result?
+What combination of a and β decays could account for this result?
 13. How would you qualitatively describe the overall sense from Figure 15.8 in terms of where82 on the chart one is likely to see a
 78: Nitrogen is the principal constituent in Earth's atmosphere.
 79: ... and/or eating the animals that eat these plants